wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
-V2.2: ??-Dec-2024 by wavemotion-dave
+V2.2: 15-Dec-2024 by wavemotion-dave
 * Fixed paste of filenames allowing more characters (not just A-Z, 0-9)
-* Added partial sound samples for Microsurgeon.
+* Added sound (speech) samples for Microsurgeon.
-* Fixed incorrect stray speech sound in Fathom and added partial sound samples for Fathom.
+* Added sound (speech) samples for Fathom.
 * Fixed River Rescue (improved VDP interrupt mask handling).
+* More games load with better key maps (e.g. Defender now auto-maps X and Y as Hyperspace and Smart Bomb).
-* Minor menu cleanup and refactor.
+* Main menu cleanup and refactor.

 V2.1: 09-Mar-2024 by wavemotion-dave
 * Now using a small light on the CAPS/ALPHALOCK key to indicate if CAPS LOCK is on (cleaner look).